 Garbage Cans After Rain

-Mosquitoes would only need a few millimeters to nest, making garden decor with crevices that can hold water after rainfall a perfect place for them to lay their eggs.
+Mosquitos would only need a few millimeters to nest, making garden decor with crevices that can hold water after rainfall a perfect place for them to lay their eggs.
 It is advisable to keep these decors under shaded areas to avoid rainwater from collecting on them or clean them out after.

 Fishponds are not that much of an issue, especially if you have live fish living in them.
 The fish will definitely start eating the larvae.

-However, mosquitoes hibernate during colder seasons, and they stay in protected areas to avoid the extreme cold which will cause them to die, however, their eggs can survive the cold and just hatch when the weather gets better.
+However, mosquitos hibernate during colder seasons, and they stay in protected areas to avoid the extreme cold which will cause them to die, however, their eggs can survive the cold and just hatch when the weather gets better.